frc6357/RobotCode2020/CODING_RULES.md

 10. All field members should be PRIVATE.

-11. All Enums should be named with either all capital letters such as TEST, or use a lower case prefix, and then the rest of it as upper class.
-Example: skCYAN.
+11. All Enums should be named with either all capital letters such as TEST.
+All multiword Enums should be seperated using capital letters.
+Example: PRESSURE_IS_HIGH.

 12. JavaDoc documentation must be created for all classes.
 Each class will be preceded with a javadoc comment and be followed by a short description of the function of the class.
 For those interested, html commands like \<p>text\</p> is available.
 Further information on JavaDoc markup can be found at http://www.write-technical.com/126581/javadoc/javadoc-info.htm.